stx3plus1/strlx/README.md

 The first line contains "color-true" or "color-false" to define color switch. "color-false" will ignore all color calls.

+The ASCII logo type is defined by "ascii-tux" or "ascii-apple".

+More ASCII logos will be added, but you can also pull request some in yourself if you want!

 Colors are defined before the fetch option.
 Colors have to be repeated for each item.

 Valid colors are: white, black, dr (dark red), red, yellow, green, cyan, blue, purple.